vcodecopenh264_web_logo

 3 - File and terminal.

-QUALITY read / write Not supported by VCodecOpenH264 library.
+QUALITY read / write Not supported by the VCodecOpenH264 library.

 0 - Baseline.